stevedonovan/gentle-intro/3-filesystem.md

 ```
 Now, note how the lifetimes work.
 We need an explicit lifetime because Rust will never
 allow us to hand out borrowed string slices without knowing their lifetime.
 And here
-we say that the lifetime of this borrowed string is the same as the lifetime of `self`.
+we say that the lifetime of this borrowed string is within the lifetime of `self`.

 And this signature, with the lifetime, is incompatible with the interface of `Iterator`.
 But it's easy to see problems if it were compatible; consider `collect` trying to make